love8587/prisma2-docs/prisma-2-cli.md

 ### `prisma2 convert`

-Convert the Prisma 1 service configuration to a Prisma 2 project definition.
+Convert the Prisma 1 service configuration to a Prisma 2 project file.